-They like a rich, moist well drained soil.
+Bleeding Heart likes a rich, moist well drained soil.

 There are, generally speaking, two main varieties of bleeding heart flower, Dicentra spectabilis and D. eximia or D. Formosa.

-There is also a species with interesting white flowers, but this seems to be a little bit less common.
+There is also a species with interesting white flowers, but this seems to be a little bit less common or hard to find.

+Generally speaking, the Dicentra spectabilis varieties of Bleeding Hearts are the original ones that we are familiar with.
 They grow just about three to four feet tall and tend to blossom at the beginning of spring, continuing to bloom for about a month.

-These varieties tend to grow just about a foot tall or about a foot and a half at the most.
+These varieties tend to grow about a foot tall or about a foot and a half at the most.
 On the other hand, if they are properly cared for by a conscientious gardener, they do tend to blossom all through the summer.

 You must remember this is a plant that thrives at its best when located in shade but it is a fairly hardy plant that is reasonably resistant to light from the sun.
-Although it may not die from being planted in the sun, as mid-summer approaches it may stop flowering for the rest of the summer because it much prefers the shade.
-If that happens, you will still get flowers the following spring but if it is a bloom right through the whole summer you are looking for it is best to plant them out of full sun, not in it.
-Plant it in a full or partial shade part of the garden, under the shade of trees or on a shaded side of the house.
+Although it may not die from being planted in the sun, as mid-summer approaches it may stop flowering for the remainder of the summer because it prefers the shade.
+If that happens, you will still get flowers the following spring.

+If it is a bloom right through the whole summer you are looking for it is best to plant them in shade, not in full sun.
+Plant in a full or partial shade part of the garden, under the shade of trees or on a shaded side of the house.

-Remember bleeding heart plant once originated in shade woodlands, in soils full of organic matter such as decaying leaves, and thus highly fertile.
+Remember bleeding heart plant originated in shade woodlands, in soils full of organic matter such as decaying leaves, and thus highly fertile.